rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 - Loads the custom Maya PBR materials, including all material textures
 - Load the scene tree and translate it to bevy's hierarchy

-It will eventually:

-- Provide a basic Lambert/Phong shader to better handle more standard materials
+Planned features include providing a basic Lambert/Phong shader to better handle more standard materials, loading animations and skinned mesh skeletons/rigs.
-- Load skinned mesh skeletons and rigs
-- Load animations

 The project is poorly tested and is looking for testers.
 It will soon be available on crates.io.